The 6 Things in a House Payment (and how to save money)

 - Pay less insurance costs.

-- Help you save a lot of money.
+- Save you a lot of money.

 Unfortunately, it can be a confusing thing.